chengzichen/spotify-web-api-android/README.md

 fun onAuthorizationSucceed(tokenResponse: TokenResponse?, user: UserPrivate?)
 ```

-Implement ```SpotifyAuthorizationCallback.RefreshToken``` to receive callbacks when you get a new refresh token.
+Same with ```SpotifyAuthorizationCallback.RefreshToken``` to receive callbacks when you get a new refresh token.

 ```java
 fun onRefreshAccessTokenStarted()